timscongack/data-pipeline/README.md

 - **Storage & Processing Layers:**
   - **Raw Layer:** PostgreSQL database that ingests Parquet files from the S3 bucket.
   - **Silver Layer:** Transformation scripts to unflatten and normalize the raw data into structured, cleaned tables.
-  - **Gold Layer:** A DuckDB instance connecting to PostgreSQL to execute analytical queries and generate summary reports.
+  - **Gold Layer:** PostgreSQL analytics schema for executing analytical queries and generating summary reports.

 - **Infrastructure:**
   - **AWS Resource Emulation:** Use Localstack to simulate AWS services (S3, Lambda).
   - **Networking:** Provision VPCs, subnets, and related network resources using Terraform/Terragrunt.
-  - **Containerization:** Docker and Docker Compose will be used to run Localstack, PostgreSQL, DuckDB, the Lambda function, and additional processing scripts.
+  - **Containerization:** Docker and Docker Compose will be used to run Localstack, PostgreSQL, the Lambda function, and additional processing scripts.
   - **CI/CD:** Implement a CI/CD pipeline (e.g., GitHub Actions, Jenkins) for automated testing, deployment, and multi-developer collaboration.
   - **Permissions & Multi-Developer Support:** Configure database roles and network permissions to allow secure, collaborative development.